Shakib Al Hasan: County Championship

 Having signed a contract in November 2009, Shakib joined up with Worcestershire, playing in the second division of the County Championship, in July 2010.
-He was the first Bangladeshi to represent a county side.
+He was the first Bangladeshi to represent a county team.
 Shakib was forced to delay by the BCB for the beginning of his spell as Worcestershire's overseas player.
 While playing for Worcestershire, he took his best first-class bowling figures of 7/32 against Middlesex.
 In eight first-class matches, he scored 358 runs at 25.57 (with one score over 50) and took 35 wickets at 22.37, as Worcestershire secured promotion to the first division at the end of the season.

 After the 2011 IPL, Shakib returned to Worcestershire for seven weeks.
 He played a single County Championship match as his time with the team coincided with the 2011 Friends Life t20, but in that match, he took seven wickets and passed 3,000 runs in first-class cricket.

-Shakib signed an one-match deal with Surrey for their vital County Championship fixture against Somerset at Taunton.
+Shakib signed a one-match deal with Surrey for their vital County Championship fixture against Somerset at Taunton.
 In 1st innings of Somerset, Shakib claimed took 4 wickets of 97 runs.

 Shakib played five List-A matches for Worcestershire, scoring 187 at an average of 37.40 (including two half-centuries) and taking 9 wickets at 17.77.